ijl/orjson/README.md

 The output is a `bytes` object containing UTF-8.

+The global interpreter lock (GIL) is held for the duration of the call.

 It raises `JSONEncodeError` on an unsupported type.
 This exception message describes the invalid object with the error message `Type is not JSON serializable: ...`.
 To fix this, specify